 Travel expense credit

-Some premium cards charge high annual fees but help make up for it with credits for various travel expenses.
-For example, some cards offer reimbursement for incidental airline fees like checked bags and in-flight meals.
-While others feature a flexible travel credit that can be used each card anniversary year for some travel expenses.
+Some premium cards charge high annual fees but help make up for it with credits for various travel expenses – for example, an upgrade voucher or points you can redeem on travel expenses such as flights, hotels and car hire.
+And some feature a flexible travel credit that can be used each card anniversary year for some travel expenses.

 How to take advantage of your credit card’s perks